 FAQ

-To make a healthier soup, use lean turkey sausage, reduce the heavy cream, and add more fresh vegetables like zucchini or bell peppers.
+To make a lighter soup, use lean turkey sausage, reduce the heavy cream, and add more fresh vegetables like zucchini or bell peppers.

 Equipment